-- > It is vital that parents and the schoolwork together to ensure that all students are aware of the serious consequences of getting involved in anything that might be seen to be cyberbullying. - > Parents can help by making sure their child understands the school's policy and,

-- > Parents should also explain to their children legal issues relating to cyberbullying - If parents believe their child is the victim of cyber-bullying, they should save the offending material (if need be, by saving an offensive text on their or their child's mobile phone) and make sure they have all relevant information before deleting anything - > Parents should contact the school as soon as possible.
+- > It is vital that parents and the schoolwork together to ensure that all students are aware of the serious consequences of getting involved in anything that might be seen to be cyberbullying. - > Parents can help by making sure their child understands the school's policy and, above all, how seriously IAS takes incidents of cyber-bullying - > Parents should also explain to their children legal issues relating to cyberbullying - > If parents believe their child is the victim of cyber-bullying, they should save the offending material (if need be, by saving an offensive text on their or their child's mobile phone) and make sure they have all relevant information before deleting anything - > Parents should contact the school as soon as possible.
 A meeting can then be arranged with a member of the Senior Leadership Team

-Applicable to:

-All school staff
+Applicable to: All school staff

-Related Documents

-Acceptable Use Policy Acceptable Use Agreement Anti-bullying Policy Safeguarding and Child Protection Policy
+Related Documents Acceptable Use Policy Acceptable Use Agreement Anti-bullying Policy Safeguarding and Child Protection Policy